Unity-Technologies/InputSystem/Packages/com.unity.inputsystem/Documentation~/binding-resolution.md

 Adding or removing a device &ndash; either [globally](xref:UnityEngine.InputSystem.InputSystem.devices) or to/from the [device list](xref:UnityEngine.InputSystem.InputActionAsset.devices) of an Action &ndash; will remain transparent __except__ if an Action is in progress and it is the device of its [active Control](xref:UnityEngine.InputSystem.InputAction.activeControl) that is being removed.
 In this case, the Action will automatically be [cancelled](xref:UnityEngine.InputSystem.InputAction.canceled).

-Modifying the [binding mask](xref:UnityEngine.InputSystem.InputActionAsset.bindingMask) or modifying any of the Bindings (such as through [rebinding](./interactive-rebinding.md) or by adding or removing bindings) will, however, lead to all enabled actions being temporarily disabled and then re-enabled and resumed.
+Modifying the [binding mask](xref:UnityEngine.InputSystem.InputActionAsset.bindingMask) or modifying any of the bindings (such as through [rebinding](./interactive-rebinding.md) or by adding or removing bindings) will, however, lead to all enabled actions being temporarily disabled and then re-enabled and resumed.